Optimal localization for the Einstein constraints

-\paragraph{Existence theory}
+\paragraph{Existence theory.}

 We arrive at the statement of our existence result.
-Our basic assumption on the decay exponents are as follows.
-The lower bound $p>0$ below is required for the gluing construction to provide asymptotically Euclidean solutions, while the upper bound $p<n-2$ is required for suitably weighted Poincaré and Korn inequalities to hold.
+Our basic assumptions on the regularity and localization exponents are given in \autoref{def-expoP}, and those on the decay exponents are as follows.
+The lower bound $p>0$ below is required for the gluing construction to provide asymptotically Euclidean solutions, while the upper bound $p<n-2$ is required for suitably weighted Poincaré, Korn, and Hardy inequalities to hold.